calculix/CalculiX-Examples/Scripts/README.md

- [monitor.py](monitor.py)   | Create convergence plots based on the .cvg and .sta files [param.py](param.py) | Preprocessor for python expressions in arbitrary files [periodic.py](periodic.py) | Preprocessor to generate periodic boundary conditions for brick-shaped RVE meshes
+ [monitor.py](monitor.py)   | Create convergence plots based on the .cvg and .sta files [param.py](param.py) | Preprocessor for python expressions in arbitrary files [periodic.py](periodic.py) | Preprocessor to generate periodic boundary conditions for brick-shaped RVE meshes [separate.py](separate.py) | Preprocessor to split an existing mesh such that no node is used by more than one element.
+Continuity is enforced by equations instead.
+Purpose: Avoid nodal averaging of results.

 ## Setup